 About sugary drinks

-Fruit juice contains only juice (sometimes a small amount of added sugar, salt and spices as well).
-There is a limit to how much sugar is allowed to be in fruit juice.
-Fruit drinks however often contain only a small amount of fruit and a lot of added sugar.
+100% fruit juice contains only juice.
+However fruit drinks often contain only a small amount of fruit juice and a lot of added sugar.

 There are many different kinds of sugar.
 Sucrose is ordinary table sugar and it is made up of two smaller sugar building blocks, or molecules: one glucose molecule and one fructose molecule.
-Fructose is the natural sugar you find in fruit.
+Fructose is the sugar found naturally in fruit.

-Corn syrup is a sweetener made from corn that can then be used in food products.
-It's cheaper to get the sweetness from corn than it is to get the sweetness from sugar cane however it is not used very much in Australia.
-It is different from high fructose corn syrup (HFCS).
-HFCS is more processed and has more of the sugar building block fructose in it than ordinary table sugar.
+Corn syrup is a sweet syrup made from corn that can be added to food products, however it's not used very much in Australia.
+It's different to high fructose corn syrup (HFCS).
+HFCS is more processed and has more fructose in it than ordinary table sugar.

 If you are doing vigorous activity for more than 90 minutes a day then a sports drinks may help you re-hydrate faster.
 If you're doing less exercise than that you don't need the extra sugar or electrolytes and plain tap water is the best drink for you.

-No. Most sugary drinks only give our bodies sugar, this gives us energy, but it doesn't give us the other good things that healthy food gives us.
-We need protein, healthy fats, vitamins, minerals and fibre to keep our bodies healthy.
+Most sugary drinks only give our body sugar.
+This provides us with kilojoules, but it doesn't give us the other nutrients we get from eating healthy food.
+We need protein, healthy fats, vitamins, minerals and fibre to keep our body healthy.

 Sugar is a source of energy (kilojoules) for the body.
-If we eat or drink more energy than we burn then we will gain weight.
-This is usually in the form of fat (also known as adipose tissue).
-This adipose tissue is stored under the skin as "grabbable" fat, but also in and around our vital organs as visceral fat.
-In general, the bigger your grabbable gut is, the more likely you are to have visceral fat around your vital organs.
+If we eat or drink more energy than we need then we will gain weight.
+This is usually in the form of fat.

-For example if we look at one 375 mL can of cola, it has 41 g of sugar in it.
+For example, a 375 mL can of cola has 41 g of sugar in it.
 To figure out how much that is in teaspoons we divide the grams of sugar by 4.

 41 ÷ 4 = 10.25